wstrange/firebase_dart_ui/README.md

 # firebase_dart_ui

-WIP!

 A dart wrapper for https://github.com/firebase/firebaseui-web.

-Enables an application to user FirebaseUI Authentication.
+This is a Javascript library that is maintained by the Firebase team, that provides comprehensive sign on flows.

 A demo app is [hosted online here](https://dart-ui-demo.firebaseapp.com/)

+This library wraps the FirebaseUI library as an Angular component `<firebase-auth-ui>`.
+It used to
+handle [Firebase Authentication](https://firebase.google.com/docs/auth/) for your application.

+The component is visible when the user has not been authenticated.
+It presents a dialog with the various social login and email providers that have been configured.
+Once the user has authenticated, the components display attribute is set to `none`.
+Embed this component on your landing page for your SPA application.

-# Enabling the UI
+# Important

-You must add this to your index.html <head> section:
+You must add these lines to your index.html `<head>` section:

 ```html
 <script src="https://www.gstatic.com/firebasejs/4.8.0/firebase.js"></script>